Myaamori/aegisub-cli/README.md

 * Others: A string such as `"hello"`

 The control names are the names supplied to `aegisub.dialog`.
-Refer to the source code of the automation or the debug output printed by `aegisub-cli` to find the correct names.
+Refer to the source code of the automation or the debug output printed by `aegisub-cli` when run with `--loglevel 4` to find the correct names.

 ## Compiling